 Can I Cancel Due To The Fuel Charge?

-At this point, it’s not clear if the implementation of a fuel charge after you’ve booked would give you an “out” you to cancel the trip and receive a refund.
+In our reading of ticket contracts, it’s not always clear if the implementation of a fuel charge after you’ve booked would give you an “out” you to cancel the trip and receive a refund.

-Carnival is among the most forthcoming with the terms of any charge and they specifically state in the ticket contract that “no right of cancellation shall be implied.”
+Royal Caribbean is among the most forthcoming with the terms of any charge and they specifically state in the ticket contract that “Guest’s refusal or failure to prepay any Fuel Supplement may be deemed as a cancellation by Guest.”

-Other lines make no mention that we’ve seen about whether or not you can cancel due to the extra fee.
+Notice, however, that even this says “may” be considered a cancellation.
 If the fee is actually imposed, then we’d expect to also see more clarity on how it might impact cancellation policies.

 Will I Know About The Fuel Supplement In Advance?

-The official policies we’ve read regarding this charge have language about implementing the policy at the cruise line’s “sole discretion” or “without prior notice” and they “reserve the right” to place the charge or not.
+The official policies we’ve read regarding this charge have language about implementing the policy at the cruise line’s discretion, possibly “without prior notice.”

 In our opinion, we find it unlikely that this would just be sprung on passengers with no warning.
 That would mean lots of upset guests.
 Instead, we’d expect that if these charges are put in place, then there would be ample notice.